All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide's lipid effects are uniformly favorable, and no lipid-specific adverse effects have been identified.
 The general safety profile is consistent with the GLP-1 agonist class:

 • Gastrointestinal events: The most common adverse effects (nausea, diarrhea, vomiting) occur in 12 to 22% of patients and are dose-dependent.
-These do not appear to be related to the lipid effects
+These don't appear to be related to the lipid effects

-• Gallbladder events: Cholelithiasis incidence is modestly elevated, consistent with rapid weight loss.
-Altered bile acid composition secondary to lipid metabolism changes could theoretically contribute, though this has not been specifically studied
+• Gallbladder events: Cholelithiasis incidence is modestly improved, consistent with rapid weight loss.
+Altered bile acid composition secondary to lipid metabolism changes could theoretically contribute, though this hasn't been specifically studied

 • Drug interactions with lipid-lowering agents: No pharmacokinetic interactions between tirzepatide and statins have been identified in phase 1 studies.
-Tirzepatide's delayed gastric emptying could theoretically affect absorption of oral medications, but clinically significant interactions with statins, ezetimibe, or fibrates have not been reported
+Tirzepatide's delayed gastric emptying could theoretically affect absorption of oral medications, but clinically significant interactions with statins, ezetimibe, or fibrates haven't been reported

 Practical Implications for Research Translation